Creating a Cut Flower Garden: Summer Seed Collection

 cut flower garden seeds: yarrow

-Yarrow flowers are long-lasting blooms that can last up to two weeks in a vase.
+Yarrow flowers are long-lasting blooms lasting up to two weeks in a vase.
 Their foliage adds texture and depth to any bouquet or arrangement.

-Growing these great cut flowers requires very little maintenance and brightens up any garden.
+Growing these great cut flowers requires little maintenance and brightens any garden.

 cut flower garden seeds: yarrow